PacktPublishing/Modern-Computer-Architecture-and-Organization/Chapter 12 - Processor Virtualization/Answers to Exercises/Ex__3_virtual_network.md

 osboxes@osboxes:~$
 ```

-10. Login to the second Ubuntu VM, display its IP address, and ping the first Ubuntu VM by repeating the steps above.
+10. Login to the second Ubuntu VM and repeat the steps above to display its IP address and ping the first Ubuntu VM.